jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    controllers.

 The first step is to remove the cover (2 parts) on the back of the cart.
-The cover hold with 2 screws (use 3/16 hex wrench) and some pressure clips.
+The cover is held with 2 screws (use 3/16 hex wrench) and some pressure clips.

 .. figure:: /images/Si/Si-SUJ-conversion-top-screws.png
    :width: 400